 I graduated with a Bachelor of Social Work degree from Hunter College in New York City and received a Master of Social Work degree from Wurzweiler School of Social Work, Yeshiva University.
 I have conducted extensive graduate training in both Cognitive-Behavioral Therapy (CBT) as well as Dialectical-Behavioral Therapy (DBT).
 My affiliations with the Albert Ellis Institute and the American Institute of Cognitive Therapy has afforded me additional training in New York City.
 Furthermore, I have practiced at the Jewish Association for Mental Illness in London, UK.
 I have both inpatient and outpatient experience working with adults who struggle with a variety of mental health issues.

 I utilize an integrated approach and strengths-based perspective in providing clinical treatment.
-My aim is to assist individuals in ultimately achieving their goals by way of personal development and self-empowerment, first and foremost.
-My initial stages of treatment are to explore undesirable behavior patterns, improve relationships, and achieve greater self-acceptance.
+My aim is to assist individuals in ultimately achieving their goals and self-actualization by way of personal development and self-empowerment.
+My initial stages of treatment are to explore undesirable narratives and behavior patterns, improve quality of relationships, and achieve greater self-acceptance.
 I possess a wealth of experience working with various populations, am culturally competent, and thrive in providing services in both individual and group frameworks.
-I am well trained in assessments, diagnostics, crisis interventions, vocational training, and outside referrals, if needed, across a continuum of care.
+I am well-trained in assessments, diagnostics, crisis interventions, vocational training, and outside referrals, if needed, across a continuum of care.
 I provide useful and educational resources to enhance and sustain the healing process throughout treatment.

 Anxiety and Depression